tydingsl/csci-201.github.io/src/chapter12FundamentalDataTypes.md

 You are already familiar with the most basic concepts of data types.
 In the "How Hardware Works" course, you learned that all computer data is bits.
 However, to understand the meaning of a sequence of bits, you must know what encoding was used.
 For example, 10000010 is 130 if it was encoded as an unsigned integer.
 Or it could be the signed integer -2.
 It could be part of the encoding of a 16- or 32-bit floating point number.
 It might represent a curved quotation mark character in an extended ASCII code called Windows-1252, or it could be half of some Unicode character.

 In a programming environment, these different data encodings are called **data types**.
 Every data value in every PL has a data type.
 In **statically typed** PLs, each variable has a designated data type, and can only store values of that type.
-In **dynamically typed** PLs, including GML, a variable has no designated data type.
+In **dynamically typed** PLs, including JavaScript, a variable has no designated data type.
 It can initially hold a value of one data type, and later hold a value of a different data type.

 ## 12.1-12.3 Numbers

-GML has a data type named "real" that holds any [real number](http://simple.wikipedia.org/wiki/Real_number).
-Examples of GML real literals are 5, 75.0, and 3.14.
-There is no documentation available for the exact encoding used.
+JavaScript has a data type named `number` that implements IEEE 754 double-precision floating point numbers.
+Examples of literal `number` values are `5`, `75.0`, and `3.14`.

 Many PLs have multiple numeric types.
 Often, integer (whole number) values are encoded differently from numbers with a decimal point[^*].